How is Zeffy free?

 Nonprofit guides

-When it comes to raising money for schools and libraries, there aren't a ton of educational that appeal to a wide range of people, ages, likes, etc. In fact, there might only be one: a Read-A-Thon.
+When it comes to raising money for schools and libraries, there aren't a ton of educational events that appeal to a wide range of people, ages, likes, and interests.
+In fact, there might only be one: a Read-A-Thon.

-We thought we'd do a deeper dive into what a Read-A-Thon is, what goes into planning one, and suggest a few fundraising platforms for schools that are great for hosting your next Read-A-Thon.
+We thought we'd do a deeper dive into what a Read-A-Thon is, what goes into planning one, and suggest a few platforms that are great for hosting your next Read-A-Thon.
+We've also built out a set of free templates — reading log, pledge tracker, sponsor letter, and goal calculator — so you can stop juggling spreadsheets and start raising more.

 What is a "Read A Thon"?